zephyrproject-rtos/zephyr/doc/application/apps_microkernel.rst

 The file :file:`proj.mdef` from line 1 can be found in :file:`microkernel/apps/hello_world/` and contains the configuration entries of all microkernel objects used in the application.
-For more information regarding MDEF files see, the :ref:`microkernel` documentation.
+For more information regarding MDEF files see the :ref:`microkernel` documentation.

 The entry in line 4 references the files :file:`proj_arm.conf` and :file:`proj_x86.conf` also found at that location.
 Those files include the configuration values that differ from the default.
-For more information regarding these configuration snippets see: :ref:`configuration_snippets`.
+See :ref:`configuration_snippets` for details.

 The Application's Source Folders Makefiles
 ==========================================

 The Makefiles in the source folders add the files within the folders to the build system.
-All information about adding source files and directories to your project can be found in :ref:`makefile_conventions`.
+See :ref:`makefile_conventions` for details.

 Examples
 --------